 Saint-Tropez: Pampelonne Beach

 If you’re looking for a party — a beach for you to see and be seen — this is the place to go.
 The fine sand of Pampelonne Beach stretches for almost five kilometers along the coast and has a remarkable natural setting with a rural back-drop that gives for a very scenic view all around.
-No highrise blocks the view, with the mesmerizing sight of the sand rising and the super-yachts in the bay.
+No highrises to ruin the view, only the mesmerizing sight of the sand rising and the super-yachts in the bay.

 A portion of the beach is private where beach clubs have private pools, restaurants, and rent out sun lounges and parasols, but the remaining larger part is free for the public.
 Water sports are available at kiosks scattered in the beach line.